-As at the date of this AIF, the Moonshine Magnetite Project consists of 25 Exploration Licences, 7 Prospecting Licenses and 18 Mining Leases which are all held or managed by MIO, a 100% owned subsidiary of Macarthur.
-In addition Macarthur holds three Miscellaneous Licences which cover possible haulage and services routes to the township of Menzies, located approximately 105 km to east.
+As at the date of this AIF, the Moonshine Magnetite Project consists of 21 Exploration Licenses, 18 Mining Leases and 7 Prospecting Licenses all held or managed by MIO, a 100% owned subsidiary of Macarthur.
+In addition Macarthur holds 10 Miscellaneous Licences which are held for infrastructure purposes such as haul roads, and water exploration licences which do not have associated expenditure commitments.

 Tenements are designated as either mining, exploration, prospecting or miscellaneous as itemised in Figure 2.
-There are presently no additional pending tenement applications.